 Partner with Olin library faculty and staff to help save your students money on textbooks by strategically using our resources, librarian expertise, and services supporting open educational resources and publishing.

-The Olin Library offers two OER grants for current Rollins faculty and instructors, which will be reviewed by the Olin Library OER Group.
+The Olin Library offers two OER grants, with proposals accepted throughout the year and reviewed by the Olin Library OER Group:

 Current students, faculty, and staff are encouraged to use these forms to recommend items for the library to purchase.

-Search for your librarian by academic department →
+Find by academic department →